Above the line

 Perpetual inventory model (or method) (PIM)

 A method for estimating the level of assets held at a particular point in time by accumulating the acquisitions of such assets over a period and subtracting the disposals of assets over that period.
 Adjustments are made for price changes over the period.
-The PIM is used in the UK accounts to estimate the stock of fixed capital and hence the value of the consumption of fixed capital.
+The perpetual inventory model (PIM) is used in the UK National Accounts to estimate the stock of fixed capital and as such the value of the consumption of fixed capital.

 A list of the securities owned by a single investor.
 In the balance of payments statistics, portfolio investment is investment in securities that does not qualify as direct investment.

 This type of share guarantees its holder a prior claim on dividends.
 The dividend paid to preference shareholders is normally more than that paid to holders of ordinary shares.
 Preference shares may give the holder a right to a share in the ownership of the company (participating preference shares).
 However, in the UK they usually do not, and are therefore classified as bonds (F.3).

 See economically significant prices, basic prices, purchasers’ prices.

 The lump sum that is lent under a loan or a bond.

 Boundary between production included in creating core economic accounts (such as all economic activity by industry and commerce) and production that is excluded (such as production by households that is consumed within the household).